apache/samza/docs/learn/tutorials/versioned/hello-samza-fluent.md

 ### Build a Samza Application Package

 Before you can run a Samza application, you need to build a package for it.
-This package is what YARN uses to deploy your jobs on the grid.
+This package is what YARN uses to deploy your apps on the grid.

 NOTE: if you are building from the latest branch of hello-samza project, make sure that you run the following step from your local Samza project first: